House report: Snyder had role in 'toxic' Commanders culture - WHIZ News

 Snyder and wife Tanya recently hired Bank of America Securities to explore selling part or all of the team he has owned since 1999.
 The Commanders are worth an estimated $5.6 billion, according to Forbes — a sevenfold increase over the then-record $800 million Snyder paid for the team in 1999.

-Despite the drama and legal battles, Washington is in the playoff race for an NFC wild-card spot with a 7-5-1 record.
-The team has a bye this week and faces the New York Giants on Dec.
-18.
+Washington is in the playoff race for an NFC wild-card spot with a 7-5-1 record.

-AP Sports Writers Stephen Whyno, Rob Maaddi and Erica Hunzinger contributed to this report.
+AP Sports Writers Stephen Whyno, Rob Maaddi, Ben Nuckols and Erica Hunzinger contributed to this report.

 More AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL